thiippal/abulafia/examples/README.md

 ## Setting up projects

 Projects are the most abstract entity on Toloka.
 A project may include multiple pools, which contain assignments for the workers.

 In the YAML configuration file, project settings are configured using the top-level key `projects`.

+## Creating projects

-Under `projects`, the key `setup` is used to define a public name and a description for the project, which are displayed on the Toloka platform for prospective workers.
+To create a new project, use the key `setup` to define a public name and a description for the project, which are displayed on the Toloka platform for prospective workers.

-These properties are defined using keys `public_name` and `public_description`, whose values must be strings.
+Use the keys `public_name` and `public_description` to provide the name and description as strings.

-Finally, the key `instructions` should point to an HTML file that provides the instructions for completing the task.
+The key `instructions` should point to an HTML file that provides instructions for completing the task.

 ```yaml
 project: